wruslancnc/CNC-Execution-Plan/README.md

 The ngcode for letters KSG has lines (G01) and curves.(G02 and G03).

-This is a quick check for electrical signals for the X, Y and Z axes.
+The LED bank above is a quick check for electrical signals for the X, Y and Z axes.

 Wassalam.
 WRY